EDU 201 Learning Theory midterm past paper

 .

-- Develop new knowledge based on background knowledge so as to help to ensure success
+Develop new knowledge based on background knowledge so as to help to ensure

 - Focus on strengths and assets